asmanouira/GWAS-admixed-population-simulator/README.md

 # Tutorial

-## Download the HapMap3 phased data for both CEU and YRI popultions
+## Download the HapMap3 phased data for both CEU and YRI populations

 #### CEU population
 ```